deanishe/alfred-workflow/_sources/tutorial_1.txt

 Describing your Workflow
 ========================

-When the info dialog pops up, give your Workflow a name, possibly a description, and a **Bundle Id**.
+When the info dialog pops up, give your workflow a name, possibly a description, and a **Bundle Id**.

 The **Bundle Id** is important: it's the unique name used by Alfred and **Alfred-Workflow** internally to identify your workflow.
 The data caching features won't work without it.
-You can also drag an image to the icon field to the left to make your Workflow pretty (Alfred will use this icon to show your Workflow actions in its action list).
+You can also drag an image to the icon field to the left to make your workflow pretty (Alfred will use this icon to show your workflow actions in its action list).
 I grabbed a free Pinboard icon from `here <http://www.iconarchive.com/show/simple-icons-by-danleech/pinboard-icon.html>`_.

 .. image:: _static/screen2_workflow_info1.png